 As much as some moms and dads would like to think so, there simply aren’t any perfect parents.
 And, try as you might like, it’s nearly impossible to be a good parent without training and discipline.
 Limits are one form of discipline and it’s helpful to know the importance of setting limits for preschoolers.

-Parents often set limits for their children, not only for disciplinary reasons, but also to help keep their children safe.
-So it’s helpful to know how to set limits, how to enforce the limits once they’re set, and what consequences to use if the limits are ignored.
-Of course, the consequences for ignoring the limits will be different depending upon the age of the children in question.
+Parents often set limits for their children, not only for disciplinary reasons but also to help keep their children safe.
+So it’s helpful to know how to set limits, how to enforce the limits once they’re set, and what consequences to using if the limits are ignored.
+Of course, the consequences for ignoring the limits will be different depending on the age of the children in question.

 Children who feel like they’re loved and valued by their parents will be more willing to accept correction and limits.
 Why not plan individual dates with each of your children to help solidify their sense of value to the family?

 Limits may be used to help your preschooler learn what is acceptable and what is not so they can learn self-control.
 Young children have a tendency to want what they want when they want it, so you may have some challenges in store for you.
 Don’t give up – you can do this.